MAYZGitHub/mayz-toc/catalyst-reports/MILESTONE-02.md

 ## Transaction Diagrams

-The following transaction diagrams provide a visual breakdown of key operations in the OTC smart contract system:
+The following transaction diagrams provide a visual breakdown of key operations in the OTC smart contract system.

 1. **[Protocol Creation](../smart-contracts/charts/Protocol-Create-Tx.png)**: Establishes protocol governance parameters and mints the Protocol ID token.